PoliticalGraveyard.com

 Politicians buried here:

 Louis Trezevant Wigfall (1816-1874) — also known as Louis T. Wigfall — of Texas.
 Born near Edgefield, Edgefield County, S.C., April 21, 1816.
 Democrat.
 Killed Thomas Bird in a duel around 1840; wounded Rep. Preston S. Brooks in another duel; member of Texas state house of representatives, 1849; member of Texas state senate, 1857; U.S. Senator from Texas, 1859-61; when the Civil War began, he left Washington but did not resign his seat in the Senate; one of ten Southern senators expelled in absentia on July 11, 1861; general in the Confederate Army during the Civil War; Delegate from Texas to the Confederate Provisional Congress, 1861-62; Senator from Texas in the Confederate Congress, 1862-65.
+Slaveowner.
 Died in Galveston, Galveston County, Tex., February 18, 1874 (age 57 years, 303 days).
-Interment at Trinity Episcopal Church Cemetery.
+Interment at Trinity Episcopal Cemetery.

-Asa Hoxie Willie (1829-1899) — of Texas.
+Asa Hoxie Willie (1829-1899) — also known as Asa H. Willie — of Galveston, Galveston County, Tex.
 Born in Washington, Wilkes County, Ga., October 11, 1829.
 Democrat.
 Major in the Union Army during the Civil War; justice of Texas state supreme court, 1866, 1882-88; U.S. Representative from Texas at-large, 1873-75.
+Slaveowner.
 Died in Galveston, Galveston County, Tex., March 16, 1899 (age 69 years, 156 days).
-Interment at Trinity Episcopal Church Cemetery.
+Interment at Trinity Episcopal Cemetery.

-Relatives: Brother of James Willie.
+Relatives: Brother of James Willie; married to Elizabeth Johnson.

-James Love (1795-1874) — Born in Nelson County, Ky., May 12, 1795.
+James Love (1795-1874) — of Barbourville, Knox County, Ky.; Galveston, Galveston County, Tex.
+Born in Nelson County, Ky., May 12, 1795.
 Democrat.
-Member of Kentucky state house of representatives, 1819; U.S. Representative from Kentucky 9th District, 1833-35; delegate to Texas state constitutional convention, 1845.
-Died June 12, 1874 (age 79 years, 31 days).
-Interment at Trinity Episcopal Church Cemetery.
+Lawyer; member of Kentucky state house of representatives, 1819; U.S. Representative from Kentucky 9th District, 1833-35; delegate to Texas state constitutional convention, 1845.
+Died in Galveston, Galveston County, Tex., June 12, 1874 (age 79 years, 31 days).
+Interment at Trinity Episcopal Cemetery.

 Warren DeWitt Clinton Hall (1788-1867) — also known as Warren D. C. Hall — of Texas.
 Born in Guilford County, N.C., 1788.
 Delegate to Texas Convention of 1832 from District of Liberty, 1832; delegate to Texas Consultation of 1835 from District of Columbia, 1835; Texas Republic Secretary of War, 1836.
 Died April 8, 1867 (age about 78 years).
-Interment at Trinity Episcopal Church Cemetery.
+Interment at Trinity Episcopal Cemetery.

 Hall County, Tex. is named for him.